-Tanjung Bin Energy (TBE) power plant, also known as T4, is a new super critical coal-fired power plant developed by Tanjung Bin Energy Issuer, a part of Malakoff Corporation.
+Tanjung Bin Energy (TBE) power plant, also known as T4, is a supercritical coal-fired power plant located in Johor, Malaysia.
+It was developed by Tanjung Bin Energy Issuer, a part of Malakoff Corporation.

 The project is located at the southern tip of the West Malaysian Peninsula.

-The 1,000MW newly constructed unit is an extension of Malakoff’s existing Tanjung Bin Power Plant (TBPP), which has a generating capacity of 2,100MW.
+The 1,000MW unit is an extension of Malakoff’s existing Tanjung Bin Power Plant (TBPP), which has a generating capacity of 2,100MW.

 Tanjung Bin Energy project details

-The new plant is spread across 65ha of land next to the TBPP.
-The coal handing facilities, power evacuation, sea-water intake and other access facilities are shared by the two plants.
+The Malakoff power plant is spread across 65ha of land next to the TBPP.
+The coal handling facilities, power evacuation, sea-water intake and other access facilities are shared by the two plants.

 It was synchronised to the national grid in October 2015 and completed all tests required for safe and reliable energy generation, before being commissioned in March 2016.